This article will share with you my experience buying Malaysian & US stocks via the Maybank trading platform.

-This being my first stock purchase, I bought them without thinking much of it (guilty).
+Being my first stock purchase, I bought them without thinking much of it (guilty).

-The stock price is the price that I managed to bid for 1 unit, which was USD 40.06 at that particular point in time.
+The stock price is the price that I managed to bid for 1 unit, which was USD 40.06 at that point in time.

 M2U Brokerage Fee